vb9Sanger/5-UTR-SGE/WetLab_Protocols/PCR_purification.md

 8. Discard flow-through
 9. Centrifuge again at top speed for 2min to remove residual wash buffer
 10. Remove ethanol from o-ring then place column in fresh 1.5ml tube
-11. Add 12ul of EB Buffer to column
+11. Add desired volume of EB Buffer to column
 12. Let stand for 2min
 13. Centrifuge top speed for 1min
 14. Nanodrop